Applying for a minor's first Dutch nationality certificate in the United Kingdom

 Application procedure and payment

-You can send the required documents together with the fully filled out and signed appliction form by post to:
+You can send the required documents together with the fully filled out and signed application form by post to:

 Attn.
 Passport section - Consular statements